 MPH Program partial scholarships are available to a limited number of highly qualified part-time and full-time students.
 MPH Program partial scholarships cover up to 25% of the tuition costs.
 Applicants are considered for partial scholarship support as part of the admissions process.

 MPH Assistantships are available for a limited number of highly qualified students.
-MPH Assistantships provide a monthly stipend and a partial scholarship award.
+MPH Assistantships provide a monthly stipend and a small scholarship award.
 First-year students awarded a Standard MPH Assistantship receive a monthly stipend and partial scholarship.
 The student works for the sponsor in public health research or practice during the summer internship, 20 hours per week during the academic year, plus one 40 hour week during the winter break.

 Applicants are automatically considered for any available MPH assistantships as part of the admissions process.
 MPH assistantships are awarded for one academic year with the potential for renewal for a second year.
 Students awarded MPH assistantships take at least three courses per semester.